Tag: skin health

 Important note: These aren’t a replacement for pimple patches in the active phase.
 Use pimple patches first (days 0-2), then switch to silicone sheets (days 3-7) once the pimple is flat.

-What NOT to Do When Trying to Make a Pimple Go Away Fast:
+What are NOT the Best Ways to Make a Pimple go Away Fast:

 Let me be direct: Don’t squeeze, pick, or irritate the pimple.
 I know it’s tempting.
 I know you want to “get the stuff out.”
 But every time you touch it, you’re: